instinct-truster/signal-focused/content/winter-is-coming-for-your-job-iii.md

 That said, the only Bills player to have job security is the Yeti.
 Most everything else is up for grabs.

 Baltimore Ravens

+---

 The biggest SIGNAL to come out of Baltimore this offseason came from the mouth of new OC Greg Roman.

-"(We) really want to start fresh, start new, and (with) everything from our language, our formations, how we do everything, rebuild the thing from the ground up," Roman said. "(Lamar Jackson is) a unique player with a unique skill set, so let’s build an offense that really accommodates that, as opposed to try to fit him into something that other people had once done."
+_"(We) really want to start fresh, start new, and (with) everything from our language, our formations, how we do everything, rebuild the thing from the ground up," Roman said. "(Lamar Jackson is) a unique player with a unique skill set, so let’s build an offense that really accommodates that, as opposed to try to fit him into something that other people had once done."_

 He basically just said, “Winter is Coming, Bitches!”